Olympic Park no place for F1 race, says Porritt

 At the same time, the London Legacy Development Corporation announced on Tuesday that one of the four bids to take over the Olympic stadium after the Games was from a little-known company acting in association with Formula One.

-“Our life is full of irony isn’t it,” smiled Olympic ‘Sustainability Ambassador’ Porritt, whose father Arthur was a bronze medallist for New Zealand in the ‘Chariots of Fire’ 100 metre race at the 1924 Paris Games.
+“Our life is full of irony isn’t it,” smiled Olympic ‘Sustainability Ambassador’ Porritt, whose father Arthur was a bronze medalist for New Zealand in the ‘Chariots of Fire’ 100 meter race at the 1924 Paris Games.

 “I find the whole story about F1 racing and sustainability quite difficult,” added the man whose focus has been on the sustainable design of Olympic venues and an environmentally-friendly legacy.